rust-lang/rfcs/text/3537-msrv-resolver.md

 *([source](https://rust-lang.zulipchat.com/#narrow/stream/318791-t-crates-io/topic/cargo.20version.20usage/near/401440149))*

+This was aided by the presence of `package.rust-version`.
+Of all packages (137,569), only 8,857 (6.4%) have that field set.
+When limiting to the 61,758 "recently" published packages (an upload since the start of 2023), only 8,550 (13.8%) have the field set.

 People have tried to reduce the pain from MSRV with its own costs:
 - Treating it as a breaking change:
   - This leads to extra churn in the ecosystem when a fraction of users are likely going to benefit